Classic Folk-Rock, EDM Style, for Gay Pride 2019

 What am I actually saying?
 Nothing really, I just like to try my best to make people chuckle, aside from upsetting those who are too comfortable.
 I just wonder if the post-millennial world is getting tired of us Gen-X and Baby Boomers enforcing our beloved cultures on them and not allowing them to challenge us.
 This tribute to two worlds needed to happen somewhere, and I got stuck with it.
 It’s queer with a beard.
 I’m a gay bear.
 Here’s proof: I’m actually eating sugar-free chocolate almonds with a gluten-free beer as I write.
 This song puts hair on the slick-stainless-sounds of EDM as much as it turns an untouchable classic into a plastic Play-dough Fun Factory.
 It’s sacrilegious, and it could make some people quite tired of dancing that fast for that long.

 Another confession I have is that I secretly do love the LGBTQ community.
 Especially the T – brave souls, they are.
-I’m glad they are there for those who need to come out, and shamelessly march down the street in tight rainbow colored pride-wear.
+I’m glad the LGBTQ Community is there for those who need to come out, and shamelessly march down the street in tight rainbow colored pride-wear.
 It’s very empowering.
+The thing that I see about this whole Pride thing is this: